jlebon/textern/README.md

 start a program, which is `nvim` (the editor we're actually interested in) with the given parameters.

 This works similarly with `konsole` or `gnome-terminal` instead of `xterm`.
 For example, starting `vim` with `gnome-terminal`:

 ```
 ["gnome-terminal", "--wait", "--", "vim", "+call cursor(%l,%c)"]
 ```

 Note that by default the `gnome-terminal` process won't wait for the spawned process to finish before exiting so you'll need to make sure you add the `--wait` flag.

 ### GUI editors

-Non-terminal-based editors can also suffer from the same problem described above.
+Non-terminal-based editors can also suffer from the same waiting problem described above.
 For example, gedit does not fork and thus can be used directly:

 ```
 ["gedit"]